Find Teaching Schools

 • Advise students on academic and vocational curricula and on career issues.

-These are the skills Health Specialties Professors say are the most useful in their careers:
+When polled, Health Specialties Professors say the following skills are most frequently used in their jobs:

 Instructing: Teaching others how to do something.